FDeRubeis/MapReduce/README.md

 # MapReduce

 This repository contains a simple implementation of the MapReduce model for word counting.
-It was developed to explore and demonstrate the use of Docker and Kubernetes in a microservices context.
+This implementation was developed to explore and demonstrate the use of Docker and Kubernetes in a microservices context.
 Work is currently underway to integrate GitLab CI/CD and certain Ansible functionalities.

 ## MapReduce